-As a first line of defence, each of the different departments/areas (business and support units) are responsible for managing their most important risks, including tax compliance risks.
-Therefore, this management is fully integrated into the day-to-day activities of the areas themselves and fully aligned with the strategy and objectives.
+As a first line of defense, each of the different departments/areas (business and support units) are responsible for managing their most important risks, including tax compliance risks.
+Therefore, this management is fully integrated into the day-to-day activities of the areas themselves and fully aligned with the strategy.

-One of the functions of the SET- Senior Executive Team - regarding risk management is to analyse the results of the Risk Map and assign responsibilities for mitigation of the Group's most important risks.
-Subsequently, it is the areas affected that define the action plans to be carried out throughout the year to mitigate the risks (Stage 3 of the model).
+Once the Map of Risks of the Group is updated, the Executive Committee (SET) is whom assigns the responsibilities on the said and that define the action plans to be carried out throughout to mitigate the risks (Stage 3 of the model).